vitorstabile/logic-programming-basics/README.md

 <br>

-And a Software (Logical parts - Programms):
+And a Software (Logical parts - Programs):

 <br>